Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-readonly-utility-type.md

 This is the last of the commonly known interface modifying utility types.
 Do note there are a few more, but we'll get to those in a later stage as they are a bit more advanced.

-I want to go over the `Readonly` utility type in this article.
+I want to review the `Readonly` utility type in this article.

 Using the read-only type, you can transform a type to be read-only, making it impossible to change after the initial assignment.